Engaging Activities for Adults with Disabilities

 Music can be therapeutic and enjoyable.
 Whether you’re participating in a music class or a music therapy session, music has many benefits for brain health.
 It also provides an outlet for expression.
 Drum circles and singing groups are great options for social connection while creating music.
 If the individual needs to or prefers to stay home, music-making apps can be a great option for exploring how fun and beneficial music can be.

-Cooking and baking classes not only teach valuable life skills but also offer a sensory-rich experience.
+Classes for cooking or baking not only teach valuable life skills but also offer a sensory-rich experience.
 Plus, it’s very rewarding to eat or share something you’ve made on your own!

 Joining a community garden fosters social interaction and provides an opportunity to connect with nature.
 Spending time outdoors can provide great cognitive benefits as well.